rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 ### Referential Transparency

-Referential Transparency is an FP topics but is also very relevant to types and crucially important to the discussion of "type honesty".
+Referential Transparency is an FP topic but is also very relevant to types and crucially important to the discussion of "type honesty".

-A function is referentially transparent if it does the same thing every time is called.
+A function is referentially transparent if it does the same thing every time it is called.
 Referential transparency comes with clear type signatures.
 The output needs to be a function of the inputs and of nothing else.
 You can do things like curry or partially apply, but you cannot say, retrieve the current time and act on it (that time parameter would need to be provided as input).
 The above `program:() => void` would be referentially transparent only if it did not do anything, just returned.
 IMO well written programs identify and separate the referentially transparent parts.

 In TS, referential transparency is a coding convention.
 I will use _React.js_ example to demonstrate this.
-Reader not familiar with React should think about creating a function from some model (`Person` in this example) to an actual part of the HTML DOM.
+Readers not familiar with React should think about creating a function from some model (`Person` in this example) to an actual part of the HTML DOM.
 Here is my example of a vanilla React component type
 (I like React to be vanilla as much as possible)

 ```JavaScript